dannyloweatx/checkmarx/README.md

     - Python executable must be on the system "path" in order to work as shown
 - Gmail account to use as the "sender" email to send the report
 	- Must have the email address and password
+	- Destination email does not have to be a Gmail account

 ### Usage
 - Works with bash, PowerShell and Windows command prompt